The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Discussion and Lessons Learnt

-\textbf{Quantitative evaluation of adversarial attacks}: In network security, majority of the adversarial attacks reported target the integrity aspect of the CIA triad, with the intent of causing a misclassification.
-A quantitative analysis of the misclassification for the 5 categories we observed i.e malware classification, malware detection, intrusion detection, spam detection, phishing detection.
-The greatest adversarial effect was observed in the malware classification domain, in which adversarial samples reduced the accuracy of a deep learning based malware classifier from 97\% to 5\%.
+In network security, majority of the adversarial attacks reported target the integrity aspect of the CIA triad, with the intent of causing a misclassification.
+A quantitative analysis of the attacks' efficiency for the four reviewed categories (malware detection, phishing detection, spam detection, and network anomaly detection) was observed.
+After calculating the average attack success rate per class, we have found that the most significant adversarial effect was in the malware detection and the network anomaly detection domains, in which the adversarial attacks' success rates averaged more than 90 percent.
+It is worth mentioning that we think that a number of these attacks are theoretical and need more investigation to deploy them in practical settings, thus the quantitative effect of some of the reviewed attacks could be exaggerated.
+However, we find these results as a good indication of the malicious potential of adversarial attacks on network security domains.

 The challenge of quantifying the efficiency of adversarial example generation, is an emerging field and several approaches have been proposed in recent literature.
 In \cite{li2019adversarial} a new performance metric was proposed, called effective generation rate (EGR) which is the ratio between n~ and n, i.e., n~/n.
 Where n represents the number of adversarial examples generated by an attacker and n~ denotes the number of adversarial examples that successfully evades both malware and adversarial example detection.